cyrus01337/invites/README.md

 ### How do I use this?
 1. Click on `invites.py` in the repository's file directory

 ![Screenshot](https://i.imgur.com/SsA8hQa.png)

 2. Right-click the "Raw" button and click the "Save link as..." option

 ![Screenshot](https://i.imgur.com/kEFjCRj.png)

 3. Save it within your cogs directory or wherever you store/load your cogs

 ![Screenshot](https://i.imgur.com/Q4I84pz.png)

-4. Code away using the newly implemented features!
+4. Code away using the newly implemented features\!

 **NOTE: REMEMBER TO LOAD THE COG TO BE ABLE TO USE IT'S FEATURES**

 ### There is a problem with this, how can I report it?